 - First, pour cheesecake filling into pre-baked crust, then dollop with pumpkin filling and use a knife or toothpick to swirl (I used a chopstick).
 Set on a baking sheet.

-- Bake at 350 for 1 hour - 1 hour 10 minutes.
+- Bake for 1 hour – 1 hour 10 minutes.
 The edges should be golden brown and the center should be slightly jiggly.

-- To serve, gently slice and top with coconut whip, crumbled gingersnaps, and/or extra pumpkin pie spice or cinnamon.
+- To serve, gently slice and top with coconut whipped cream, crumbled gingersnaps, and/or extra pumpkin pie spice or cinnamon.

 - If you’re feeling extra decadent, this would be amazing with my Vegan Pumpkin Pie Ice Cream.
 Will keep stored in the fridge for up to a few days, though best when fresh.

-* If you aren’t into tofu or can’t find silken firm, you can sub 1 1/4 cups raw cashews with varied results.
+*If you aren’t into tofu or can’t find silken firm, you can sub 1 1/4 cups (as original recipe is written // adjust if altering batch size) raw cashews with varied results.
 Before blending, soak in boiling hot water for 1-2 hours (or overnight in cool water), then thoroughly drain.
 Add to recipe where I instruct to add the tofu (Note I have not tried this method but based on prior experience with cashews I believe it would work).